V-weapons: V-2

 The existential horror of the V-2 attack on London is the theme of Thomas Pynchon's novel Gravity's Rainbow.

 V-2s were launched against Antwerp and Liège in Belgium; the attack on Antwerp was to prevent use of the Port of Antwerp which was essential for Allied logistics.
 In the six months following liberation in September 1944, Belgian towns were targeted by German V-weapons.
 A total of 2,342 V-weapons (mostly of the more advanced V-2 type) fell in a 16 km radius around Antwerp alone.
 A post-war SHAEF report estimated V-Bombs had been responsible for killing 5,000 people and injuring a further 21,000, mostly in the cities of Antwerp and Liège.

 On 17 March 1945 eleven V-2 rockets were fired at the Ludendorf rail bridge across the Rhine at Remagen on Hitler's orders (see Battle of Remagen).
 This was the only time they were fired at a tactical target or at a target in Germany; the nearest hit to the target was 270 m away; and one hit Cologne, 64 km to the north.
 The General Staff were against their use as they were inaccurate and could kill German citizens and troops, but Hitler was desperate to destroy the Allied bridgehead across the Rhine.
 They were launched by Batterie SS Abt.
 500 at Hellendoorn in the Netherlands, about 200 km to the north.

 V-3

 The V-3 cannon, also designed to fire on London, was never used for this purpose due to Allied attacks on the launch facilities, especially the fortress of Mimoyecques, and the offensive in northern Europe in 1944, overrunning the launch sites.
-Consequently, its use was diverted, in the winter of 1944, to bombard Luxembourg, with minimal results.
+Consequently, its use was diverted, in the winter of 1944, to bombard Luxembourg, with minimal result.

+V-4

+The term V-4 has been applied by later writers to a number of projects and systems but in no case is this supported by period German documentation.
+Things it has been assigned to include the German nuclear program during World War II, the A9 rocket, and the Fieseler Fi 103R Reichenberg (a crewed version of the V-1 for suicide attacks).

+The name has also been applied to a solid fuel rocket named the Rheinbote (Rhine Messenger).
+A salvo of 24 was fired at Antwerp on 24 December 1944, but they were "woefully inaccurate" and after another salvo was launched at the port, SS Lieutenant General Hans Kammler gave up on the programme.